 Philadelphia natives The End of America (TEOA) caught the attention of the industry and fans alike with their debut release Steep Bay (2010), following up with the sophomore LP Shakey (2012) and the critically acclaimed eponymous S/T album in 2016.
 TEOA’s new single “Break Away”, due out June 7, 2019 on all digital and streaming platforms, will also be available as a limited edition 7” vinyl and features a version of Simon and Garfunkel’s “America” on the B-side.

 “Break Away” is the first in a series of new songs that will be released by TEOA in 2019.
 TEOA is blazing new trails in the digital age by ditching the album format and releasing a new song each month for the remainder of 2019.
 Recorded at a barn cabin and produced by the band and mixed by Trevor Leonard, “Break Away” takes The End of America in a new bold direction, morphing acoustic instrumentation with drum loops and the bands’ signature harmonies.
 The result is a cohesive mix of classic harmonies and new sounds delivering a fresh outlook on what future will hold for TEOA.
 “Break Away was written and recorded on the spot during a break mid-tour.
 It was one of those sessions that felt like magic.
 A full moon.
 There was a pond full of peepers near the cabin and you can hear them on the tracks.
 We played on wineglasses and looped stomp/clap ideas.
 Lots of spontaneity and experimenting.
-Somehow it still sounded like us.
 We’re excited to let this one out of the bag”, states Brendon Thomas.

 The End of America (James Downes, Trevor Leonard and Brendon Thomas) consists of a group of friends who met on the road, after singing harmonies on each other’s songs while on tour as solo artists.
 “We lucked out, our voices just seemed to blend together naturally.
 Since, we’ve been burning across the countryside, touring, recording in remote locations, just having fun.
 It’s great being in a band with your best friends.”
 The Philadelphia trio credit their name to Kerouac’s On The Road -- relating to travelling “across the groaning continent” in search of inspiration.
 The sound is centered on their voices, weaving 3 distinct leads into captivating harmonies over a solid foundation of Folk, Rock, and Americana.
 WXPN’s The Key states TEOA is, “soul-striking harmonies mixed with folk-rock melodies.”